matrix-org/prosody-mod-auth-matrix-user-verification/README.md

 to handle verifying a given Matrix user exists and that they are in a room that matches the Jitsi room ID.

-Additionally, can amke the verified user an owner of the conference if power level syncing has been turned on.
+Additionally, can make the verified user an owner of the conference if power level syncing has been turned on.

 ## Flow diagrams